Integral points of bounded height on a certain toric variety: Geometric framework

 that are limit points of integral points (or, if there still are no such limit points, a similarly defined set using maximal faces of smaller dimension necessitating a further change of $b$), making necessary adjustments to the Tagamawa volume on $Z_{A_v}(K_v)$ if there are failures of strong approximation involving some connected components of $U(K_v)$ bordering on $Z_{A_v}(K_v)$ for archimedean $v$ to account for the fact that there are fewer points near this stratum.

 Moreover, the factor $\rho_K$ has to be replaced by the principal value of a different $L$-function, and additional factors can appear in the constant, related to failures of strong approximation, to nonsplitness, and to cohomological invariants (similar to $\beta$ in the case of rational points).
 It is unclear to the author what the shape of such a factor for arbitrary $(X,D)$ should be and under which conditions one should expect it to be different from $1$.
-Note that the Brauer group modulo constants, whose order appears in Manin's conjecture for rational points, might be nontrivial even for split~$U$.
+Note that the Brauer group modulo constants, whose order $\beta$ is a factor of Peyre's constant for rational points, might be nontrivial even for split~$U$.

 We can compare~\eqref{eq:asymptotic-formulas} to results in the framework by Chambert-Loir and Tschinkel.
 We note a difference in the case of toric varieties, and list the additional factors appearing in these asymptotic formulas. \begin{itemize} \item The formula above agrees with~\cite[Thm.~3.5.6]{MR2999313} on partial equivariant compactifications of vector groups, since the obstruction never occurs in these cases, and since the cones $\Eff_\uA$ are all smooth, satisfying